Covariant holographic negativity from the entanglement wedge in AdS$_3/$CFT$_2$

 \section{Rotating BTZ black hole}

-In this section we utilize our holographic proposal described above to compute the covariant holographic entanglement negativity for various bipartite mixed states in a $CFT_{1+1}$s dual to bulk non-extremal and extremal rotating BTZ black holes from the corresponding minimal (extremal) entanglement wedge cross sections.
+In this section we utilize our proposal described above to compute the covariant holographic entanglement negativity for bipartite mixed states in $CFT_{1+1}$s dual to bulk non-extremal and extremal rotating BTZ black holes from the corresponding extremal entanglement wedge cross sections.